Skelmorlie

 Skelmorlie is a village in North Ayrshire in the southwest of Scotland.
 Although it is the northernmost settlement in the council area of North Ayrshire it is contiguous with Wemyss Bay, which is in Inverclyde, and has a PA zone postcode unlike the rest of Ayrshire which is in the KA zone.
-The dividing line is the Kelly Burn, which flows into the Firth of Clyde just south of the Rothesay ferry terminal.
+The dividing line is the Kelly Burn, which flows into the Firth of Clyde just south of the Rothesay ferry terminal and Wemyss Bay train station.
 Despite their proximity, the two villages have historically been divided, Skelmorlie in Ayrshire and Wemyss Bay in Renfrewshire.

 Skelmorlie itself is divided into two sections, Lower and Upper Skelmorlie.
 There is one primary school in the village, with secondary age pupils going to Largs Academy in North Ayrshire.
 In common with this part of the Clyde foreshore, the rich red sandstone is a prominent feature of the landscape and housing in Skelmorlie.

 Early Skelmorlie

 The village is nestled on a plateau and is situated 30-60 m above sea level.
 It overlooks the 4 mi Firth of Clyde, with views across to the beginning of the Scottish Highlands.
 The outstanding panoramic view from the area stretches from Arran and the "sleeping warrior" in the south-west to the mountains either side of Loch Long to the North.

 It is known that "a significant population" lived around the area behind the present-day Manor Park Hotel in the 9th to 11th century, and evidence supports the theory that an early Celtic church existed there before the arrival of the Cluniac Monks (who formed Paisley Abbey in 1163) and the foundation of the Roman Church.

 The land on which the modern day village now stands was passed from King Malcolm III to the Cunninghames, and was subsequently acquired by Sir Alexander de Montgomerie of Ardrossan on 25 March 1453, when his sister Anne married Sir Robert Cunninghame of Kilmaurs.

 The Montgomeries were Normans, descended from William the Conqueror's great grandmother.
 There were thirteen Montgomeries of Skelmorlie, the line being founded in 1461 by George Montgomerie, 2nd son of the first Lord Montgomerie.